syncfusion-content/maui-docs/MAUI/PDF-Viewer/Signature.md

 The following signature types are now available in the PDF Viewer.

-1. Handwritten signature (ink annotation).
+1. Handwritten signature.
-2. Text signature (stamp annotation).
+2. Text signature.
-3. Image signature (stamp annotation).
+3. Image signature.

 ## Add signature by UI interaction